Richard Golian

 Just like pressure balances out in physics, price adjusts in economics through supply and demand.
 When demand is high and supply low, price rises.
 When supply exceeds demand, price falls.
 In both systems, equilibrium is the natural direction.

-But what happens in a world where supply becomes nearly infinite — because AI can generate solutions, products, and services without human labor and at near-zero cost?
+But what happens in a world where supply becomes nearly infinite — because AI can generate solutions, products, and services without human labour and at near-zero cost?
 Who will create the demand?
 Who will even want all the results this system keeps churning out?

 People are investing their life savings into things that currently seem highly valuable — like autonomous electric vehicles or AI-powered systems automating entire workflows, marketing operations, or software development.